 Cedarburg won the meet with 435.5 points.

-CASE: Natalie and Sophia Badillo led the Eagles, who finished third in the eight-team Sheboygan North Invitational.
+CASE: Natalie and Sofia Badillo led the Eagles, who finished third in the eight-team Sheboygan North Invitational.

 MARTIN LUTHER INVITATIONAL: Union Grove went 1-1 Saturday to finish 3-1 at the Greendale Martin Luther Invitational and placed fourth in the 10-team tournament at Greendale